Logiqx/gps-details/docs/devices/garmin/power/README.md

 > Balances above-average battery life and below-average positioning accuracy.
 This setting provides the best battery life while still prioritizing positioning accuracy.

-I am fairly confident "Extended Battery" will be using "All Systems", not "GPS Only" as suggested by some people on YouTube.
+I am fairly confident that "Extended Battery" will be using "All Systems", and not "GPS Only".

 This will be confirmed by [GPS Events](../developer/gps-events.md) in the FIT files of activities using this power mode / satellite setting.